Master Award in

 Entry requirements

-To enrol The Master Award, the learner must possess:
+To enroll The Master Award, the learner must possess:

-- For a degree from non-recognized universities; The learner should have followed the Accreditation of Prior Experiential Learning for Qualifications (APEL.Q) policy of University Partners.
+- For a degree from non-recognized universities; The learner should have followed Accreditation of Prior Experiential Learning for Qualifications (APEL.Q) policy of MI Swiss and/or University Partners;

 - Learners must be over 21 years old.